f136pix/closer-tec/README.md

 # Technicians adminstration app
 Add, visualize and manage technicians.

-The technicians coordinates are provided in the creation, using Google Maps api that collects it from the addres provided, it is then rendered in the screen through google-maps-react-api, in a interface where the user can filter the Technician by role, name, city or location.
+The technicians coordinates are provided in the creation, using Google Maps api that collects it from the addres provided, it is then rendered in the screen through google-maps-react-api, in a interface where the user can filter the technician by role, name, city or location.

+GraphQl is used for server-client communication and a JWT user authentication implemented in a dotnet backend using postgres as DB

 ## Run locally :
     The app is in Dockerization process, you can run locally using npm and dotnet,just apply the following kubectl commands to run the PGSQL